HaopengSun/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Users can create, edit and delete their own shorten urls, and see other's urls, but cannot edit or delete them.
+The page of url is shown who visited and time stamp.

 ## Final Product